Khokhar: Medieval history

-Under Delhi Sultanate
+In spite of the crushing defeat, Khokhars managed to regain their independence.
+By the time Mongols under Genghis Khan first invaded Punjab in 1221 while chasing the retreating armies of Khwarezmian prince Jalal al-Din Mangburni, the rivalry between Khokhar chief Rai Sangin and Qubacha was described as long-standing.
+Genghis Khan annihilated the Khwarezmians at the Battle of the Indus besides modern Attock.
+Mongols plundered Punjab Plain but returned due to the hot climate of Punjab.
+Mangburni forged an alliance with the Khokhar tribe and further married the daughter of Rai Sangin, who provided him auxiliaries to capture territories from Qubacha.

-In 1240 CE, Razia, daughter of Shams-ud-din Iltutmish, and her husband, Altunia, attempted to recapture the throne from her brother, Muizuddin Bahram Shah.
-She is reported to have led an army composed mostly of mercenaries from the Khokhars of Punjab.
-From 1246 to 1247, Balban mounted an expedition as far as the Salt Range to eliminate the Khokhars which he saw as a threat.
+In 1240, Razia Sultan, daughter of Shams-ud-din Iltutmish, and her husband, Altunia, attempted to recapture the throne from her brother, Muizuddin Bahram Shah.
+She was reported to have led an army composed mostly of mercenaries from the Khokhars of Punjab.
+From 1246 to 1247, Balban mounted an expedition as far as the Salt Range to defeat the Khokhars whom he saw as a threat, and captured a large number of horses bred by Khokhars.

-Although Lahore was controlled by the government in Delhi in 1251, it remained in ruins for the next twenty years, being attacked multiple times by the Mongols and their Khokhar allies.
-Around the same time, a Mongol commander named Hulechu occupied Lahore, and forged an alliance with Khokhar chief Gul Khokhar, the erstwhile ally of Muhammad's father.
+In 1251, a Mongol commander named Hulechu occupied Lahore, and forged an alliance with Khokhar chief Gul Khokhar.
+Lahore was attacked multiple times by the Mongols and their Khokhar allies.

-The Khokhars, who were among the earliest to convert to Islam, were further converted due to the influence of Baba Farid, who gave their daughters in marriage to the families of the head of the shrine.
-The Jawahar-i-Faridi records out of the twenty-three of such marriages, fourteen were Khokhars, whose names were prefixed with Malik, which implied an association with political power.
-The names of the tribes associated with the shrine of Pakpattan included twenty clans, the Khokhars, Khankhwanis, Bahlis, Adhkhans, Jhakarvalis, Yakkan, Meharkhan, Siyans, Khawalis, Sankhwalis, Siyals, Baghotis, Bartis, Dudhis, Joeyeas, Naharwanis, Tobis and Dogars.
+Islam further spread among the Khokhars due to the influence of shrine of Baba Farid.
+The medieval Jawahar-i-Faridi records that out of the twenty-three of marriages between custodians of shrine and other tribes, fourteen were with Khokhars, whose names were prefixed with Malik.

-Ghazi Malik founded the Tughlaq Dynasty in Delhi by a rebellion with the support of the Khokhar tribes who were placed as advance-guards of the army.
-The Khokhars enjoyed the favours of the Tughluqs for a considerable period till the revolt of Gul Khokhar.
-The tribes then took the opportunity to raise the standard of rebellion whenever the chance offered itself.
-Ainul Mulk Multani, the governor of Multan, exclaimed anxiety about his family and his dependents' journey from Ajodhan (Pakpattan) to Multan, since an uprising of the Khokhars had made the road unsafe.
+Ghazi Malik founded the Tughlaq dynasty in Delhi by a rebellion with the support of the Khokhar tribes who were present as advance-guards of the army under their chief Gul Chand, who was also the first to bestow on him symbols of royalty.
+The Khokhars enjoyed the royal favours for a while.
+They grew powerful during the period of Firuz Shah, who led an expedition against the Khokhar chief in Sambhal.
+Ayn al-Mulk Mahru, the governor of Multan, noted that an uprising of the Khokhars had made the road unsafe.
 The Khokhars conquered Lahore in 1342 during the reign of Muhammad bin Tughlaq and again in 1394 led by the chief Shaikha Khokhar, the former governor of Lahore during the reign of Sultan Mahmud Tughlaq.
-They grew powerful during the period of Firuz Shah, who led an expedition against the Khokhar chief in Sambhal.
-Nusrat Khokhar, the governor of Lahore, was one of main important nobles in the Delhi Sultanate along with Sarang Khan, Mallu Iqbal and Muqarrab Khan, the latter who were nobles of convert origin.
-The governor of Nagaur, Rajasthan, appointed by the Tughlaq dynasty of the Delhi Sultanate was Jalal Khan Khokhar.
-Jalal Khan Khokhar married the sister of the wife of Rao Chunda Rathore, the ruler of the emergent Marwar kingdom.
+The governor of Nagaur in Rajasthan, appointed by the Tughlaq dynasty was one Jalal Khan Khokhar, who married the sister-in-law of Rao Chunda Rathore, the ruler of the emergent Marwar Kingdom.

-There are dispute regarding origin of Khizr Khan, the viceroy of Timur in Delhi and founder of the Sayyid dynasty of the Delhi Sultanate.
+There are disputed traditions regarding the origin of Khizr Khan, the viceroy of Timur in Delhi and the founder of the Sayyid dynasty of the Delhi Sultanate.
 According to some scholars, Khizr Khan was a Khokhar chieftain, who travelled to Samarkand and profited from the contacts he made with the Timurid society.